noh24/fetching-fashion/README.md

 - Learning about Strapi (Headless CMS)
 - Learning about MongoDb x3
 - Learning about Mongoose and Express and Node x5
-- Learning about Express Router / API end points
+- Learning about Express Router / API end points / backend user verification with express

 ## License